Simple Living With Nature

 I like to make this tea using fresh calendula flowers from my garden.
 If you don’t have access to fresh calendula, it can also be made with dried calendula flowers.

-Fill a Ball® Wide Mouth Quart Jar with fresh calendula flowers (or halfway full if using dried calendula).
-Boil some water and pour over the flowers, filling the jar.
+Fill a quart jar with fresh calendula flowers (or halfway full if using dried calendula).
+Boil some water and pour it over the flowers, filling the jar.

 a quart jar of fresh calendula tea